 Description The 80/160 GB DAT160 USB Tape Drive is a 5.25-inch, half-high, USB drive, which provides a high capacity for save/restore and achieve functions.
 To see an illustration of this drive, see Figure 7 on page 61.
 This tape drive uses DAT160, 4 mm data cartridges and is compression capable, providing a capacity of up to 160 GB with 2:1 compression ratio.
-Characteristics: • FRU part number: 46C2458 • Custom card identification number (CCIN): 63A0 Media part numbers: see "Tape cartridges (FC EU16)" on page 77 Capacity 20 CP pative mode 160 CP (typical) compression mode.
-Capacity: 80 GB native mode, 160 GB (typical) compression mode Form factor: 5.25-inch half high Media: DAT160, DAT72, and DDS4 media Technology: helical scan, rotating head Operation: streaming Data transfer rate: 6 MBps native mode, 12 MBps (typical) compression Interface: integrated, internal USB Compatibility: DDS4 (read/write), DAT72 (read/write), and DAT160 (read/write) Attributes provided: 4 mm tape capability, test cartridge, cleaning cartridge, and a data cartridge Attributes required: One 1.6-inch (41 mm) half-high media bay and one integrated, internal USB Tools The following tools and documentation are needed to complete the installation: A flat-blade screwdriver (if this device is not an auto-docking feature on your system) Your system unit documentation, including any service documentation Your operating system documentation Contact the place of purchase if an item is missing or damaged.
+Characteristics: FRU part number: 46C2458 Custom card identification number (CCIN): 63A0 Media part numbers: see "Tape cartridges (FC EU16)" on page 77 Capacity: 80 GB native mode, 160 GB (typical) compression mode Form factor: 5.25-inch half high Media: DAT160, DAT72, and DDS4 mediaTechnology: helical scan, rotating head Operation: streaming • Data transfer rate: 6 MBps native mode, 12 MBps (typical) compression Interface: integrated, internal USB Compatibility: DDS4 (read/write), DAT72 (read/write), and DAT160 (read/write) • Attributes provided: 4 mm tape capability, test cartridge, cleaning cartridge, and a data cartridge • Attributes required: One 1.6-inch (41 mm) half-high media bay and one integrated, internal USB Tools The following tools and documentation are needed to complete the installation: • A flat-blade screwdriver (if this device is not an auto-docking feature on your system) Your system unit documentation, including any service documentation Your operating system documentation Contact the place of purchase if an item is missing or damaged.
 Note: If you are installing the auto-docking version of this device on your system, see your system documentation for information about the auto-docking feature.

 Media This tape drive uses 4 mm data cartridges for saving and restoring system data.
 It is designed to use only DDS (Digital Data Storage) data cartridges.
-The cartridges are identified by one of the following DDS symbols: DDJ 4 Digital Data Or DAT 72 Or Digital Data Storage Or Digital Data Storage Digital Data Storage The tape drive reads and writes data to tape cartridges that are in the DDS4, DAT72, or DAT160 format.
-Related information Your package contains the following items: • The tape drive Media kit containing: - One cleaning cartridge - One test tape Specific hardware for attaching the drive to your specific system, as detailed on the parts listing provided with your drive.
+The cartridges are identified by one of the following DDS symbols: DDD 4 Digital Data or DAT 722 or DIGITAL Data Storage or DIGITAL Data Storage The tape drive reads and writes data to tape cartridges that are in the DDS4, DAT72, or DAT160 format.
+Related information Your package contains the following items: • The tape drive Media kit containing: One cleaning cartridge - One test tape • Specific hardware for attaching the drive to your specific system, as detailed on the parts listing provided with your drive.